GEOS-ESM/mepo/README.md

 # mepo
 `mepo` is a tool to manage (m)ultiple git r(epo)sitories, by attempting to create an illusion of a 'single repository' for projects that involve multiple repositories.
-A typical workflow, when using `mepo`, can be
+A typical `mepo` workflow (using the fixture GEOSgcm and its compoments, fvdycore, MAPL, FMS) can be

 ### Clone
 #### Clone fixture